-This give us a constant supply of fresh pickles.
-To keep track of how ‘seasoned’ the pickles are be sure to write the date they were packed on the lid.
+This gives us a constant supply of fresh pickles.
+To keep track of how ‘seasoned’ the pickles are, be sure to write the date they were packed on the lid.

 If you want your pickles to last til Christmas & Beyond – They must take a Hot Water Bath